Authentic Thai Tea Cake

 Instructions

-- In a heatproof bowl, steep the Thai tea leaves in hot water for 5 minutes.
-Strain the tea and let it cool.
+- Start by steeping the Thai tea leaves in hot water for 5 minutes in a heatproof bowl.
+Strain the tea and set it aside to cool.

-- In a mixing bowl, cream together the softened butter and granulated sugar until light and fluffy.
+- In a separate bowl, cream together the softened butter and granulated sugar until the mixture is light and fluffy.

-- In a separate bowl, whisk together the all-purpose flour, baking powder, and salt.
+- In another bowl, whisk together the all-purpose flour, baking powder, and salt.

-- Alternate adding the dry ingredients and the cooled Thai tea to the butter mixture, beginning and ending with the dry ingredients.
-Mix until just combined.
+- Alternately add the dry ingredients and the cooled Thai tea to the butter mixture, beginning and ending with the dry ingredients.
+Mix until just combined, being careful not to overmix.

 - Remove the cake from the oven and let it cool in the pan for 10 minutes.
 Then transfer it to a wire rack to cool completely.

 - In a small bowl, mix together the milk and sweetened condensed milk.
-Pour the mixture over the cake, allowing it to soak in.
+Gradually pour this mixture over the cake, giving it time to soak into the holes.

-- Before serving, garnish with whipped cream and a sprinkle of Thai tea leaves, if desired.
+- Before serving, garnish the cake with a dollop of whipped cream and a sprinkle of Thai tea leaves.

 Dietary Information